Millie-Jackson/PDF-Automation/README.md

 # PDF-Automation

-Generate beautiful, ready-to-share PDF product sheets from Excel files directly in your browser.
+This tool is a lightweight application for generating polished, branded product sheets directly from Excel data.
-No installs, no setup — just upload your file and download the PDF.
+It’s designed as a portfolio piece to demonstrate data parsing, PDF layout design, and integration workflows.

 [Live Demo](https://huggingface.co/spaces/MillieJackson/PDF-Automation)